 The capstone course is an interactive team learning experience with self-directed team-based work on a selected project.
-Each student is expected to spend 10-15 hours per week on this project and to modify work schedules accordingly.
+Each student is expected to spend 10-15 hours per week on this project and to modify schedules accordingly.
 The Fridays when the entire class does not convene will be dedicated to instructor/individual team meetings.
+If preferred, the instructor/individual team meetings can occur at a different time throughout the week.
 Note - each learner, on a rotating basis, will have the opportunity to prepare the meeting agenda and facilitate the discussion that will provide an update on the project and any obstacles/challenges encountered.
+During this meeting, all teammates are expected to attend, engage, and be part of the discussion.

-Classroom time will focus on exercises and interactive discussions that will create a dynamic learning environment among learners and will enhance the final project through the sharing of ideas and potential solutions to project-based challenges.
+Classroom time will focus on exercises and interactive discussions that will create a dynamic learning environment among learners and will enhance the final project.
+Learners are expected to be present and engaged in discussion and exercises.